-Andrew Tang, MD, FACS is a tenured associate professor with the University of Arizona Department of Surgery, Division of Trauma, Critical Care, Burn and Emergency Surgery.
-He is the Trauma Medical Director of our Level I Trauma Center, which is the only trauma center in Southern Arizona and serves a population of over 1 million.
-Dr. Tang is a board member of the Arizona Department of Health Services State Trauma Advisory Board, and a site reviewer for DHS on state trauma center verifications.
-He is also the Associate Director of the General Surgery Residency training program.
+Andrew Tang, MD, FACS, is a professor with the University of Arizona Department of Surgery, Division of Trauma, Critical Care, Burn, and Emergency Surgery.
+He is also the trauma medical director of Banner University Medical Center - Tucson's Level I Trauma Center, which serves a population of over 1 million and is the only trauma center of its kind in southern Arizona.

 Dr. Tang is heavily involved in trauma education and community outreach.
-He is the chair of the Southwest Regional Trauma Conference, which is the largest prehospital focused trauma conference in the southwest with around 500 attendees annually and growing.
-He is also a course director for the Advance Trauma Life Support and Advanced Surgical Skills for Exposure in Trauma Courses.
-He has collaborated and published extensively on various subjects in trauma with 6 textbook chapters, nearly 100 publications, and a medical device patent.
-In addition to his clinical and educational duties, Dr. Tang is also heavily involved in patient care advocacy and quality improvement initiatives of the hospital.
+He is the chair of the Southwest Regional Trauma Conference, the largest prehospital-focused trauma conference in the Southwest, with more than 500 annual attendees.
+His other activities include serving as course director for the Advanced Trauma Life Support and Advanced Surgical Skills for Exposure in Trauma courses and co-chair of the SAEMS Regional Trauma Committee.
+He also served as the associate general surgery residency program director.

+Dr. Tang has collaborated and published extensively on various subjects in trauma, with 7 published textbook chapters, more than 100 publications, and a medical device patent.
+In addition to his clinical and educational duties, Dr. Tang is also heavily involved in the patient care advocacy and quality improvement initiatives of the hospital.
 He serves on various hospital committees with a focus on both system-based and individual physician-based care delivery improvement measures.

 Surgical quality improvement